1811 German Coast uprising

-The 1811 German Coast uprising was a slave rebellion which occurred in the Territory of Orleans from January 8–10, 1811.
+The 1811 German Coast uprising was a slave rebellion which occurred in the Territory of Orleans on January 8–10, 1811.
 It occurred on the east bank of the Mississippi River in the modern-day Louisiana parishes of St. John the Baptist, St. Charles and Jefferson.
-The rebellion was the largest of its kind in the history of the United States, but the rebels only killed two white men.
-Confrontations with U.S. military personnel and local militiamen who were sent to suppress the rebellion, combined with post-trial executions, resulted in the deaths of 95 rebels.
+The rebellion was the largest of its kind in the history of the United States.
+The rebels killed two white slave owner family members, but the confrontations with the U.S. military and local militiamen who were sent to suppress the rebellion, combined with post-trial executions, resulted in the deaths of 95 rebels.

-On January 8, between 64 and 125 enslaved people ignited a fight for freedom and marched from plantations in and near present-day LaPlace, Louisiana on the German Coast towards New Orleans.
+On January 8, between 64 and 125 slaves ignited a fight for freedom and marched from plantations in and near present-day LaPlace, Louisiana on the German Coast towards New Orleans.
 More people escaped slavery and joined them along the way, and some accounts claimed a total of 200 to 500 people escaped and participated in the rebellion.
-During their two-day, 20 mi-long march, the rebels, armed mostly with improvised weapons, burned five plantations along with several sugarhouses and crop fields.
+During their two-day, 20 mi-long march the rebels, armed mostly with improvised weapons, burned five plantations along with several sugarhouses and crop fields.

-White settlers led by U.S. officials formed militia companies, and in a battle on January 10 killed 40 to 45 of the people escaping slavery while suffering no fatalities themselves, then hunted down and killed several other people without trial.
-Over the next two weeks, White planters and U.S. officials interrogated, tried, executed, and decapitated an additional 44 people escaping slavery who had been captured.
+After a few planters were killed and others attacked, white settlers led by U.S. officials formed militia companies.
+In battle on January 10 they killed 40 to 45 of the former slaves, while suffering no fatalities themselves, then hunted down and killed several other people without trial.
+Over the next two weeks, White planters and U.S. officials interrogated, tried, executed, and decapitated an additional 44 who had been captured.
 Executions were generally by hanging or firing squad.
 Heads were displayed on pikes to intimidate others.

 Since 1995, the African American History Alliance of Louisiana has led an annual commemoration in January of the uprising, in which they have been joined by some descendants of participants in the revolt.